vegaprotocol/vegawallet/README.md

 ### Download

-Download the zip file from Releases to the location on your computer you want to run it from: https://github.com/vegaprotocol/go-wallet/releases
+Download and save the zip file from Releases to the location on your computer you want to run it from: https://github.com/vegaprotocol/go-wallet/releases

 **If you’re using MacOS:**